tfiedlerdejanze/expublish/README.md

 ## Quick Reference

-See the full [Reference](./docs/REFERENCE.md) page for all valid `mix expublish` task levels, options and defaults.
+See the full [Reference](./docs/REFERENCE.md) page to learn about all valid `mix expublish` task levels, options and defaults.

 ```bash
 Usage: mix expublish.[level] [options]